 Go out tonight with your camera and take some photos at a local club/gig/event.

-6 – Sell your Photography Gear
+6 – Sell Your Photography Gear

 This is a bit of an ongoing joke with photographers: the best way to make money from photography is to sell your camera.

-And it’s true, earning money from photography can be tough but I think I’ve shown you enough possibilities in this post that hopefully you don’t do that.
+And it’s true.
+Earning money from photography can be tough.
+But I think I’ve shown you enough possibilities in this post that hopefully you don’t do that.

-However, I’m sure you have plenty of photography gear lying around that you’re don’t use any more.
+However, I’m sure you have plenty of photography gear lying around that you don’t use any more.
 I’ve got old film cameras that I don’t use because I have so many and at least three lenses that haven’t been touched in the past six months (I’ve upgraded).